-Amusing photos of vandalism that'll make you chortle
+54 amusing photos of real-world vandalism that'll make your chortle

 Everything's hands-free

-In a world where nearly everything is hands-free, built for convenience or voice activated with the help of a smart assistant these acts of vandalism are fairly convincing.
+In a world where nearly everything is hands-free, built for convenience or voice-activated with the help of a smart assistant these acts of vandalism are fairly convincing.
 That is, of course, the idea.
-No doubt that vandal was standing nearby to watch as someone shouted at a hand towel dispenser or clapped repeatedly, wondering why they couldn't get a drink from a water fountain.
+No doubt that the vandal was standing nearby to watch as someone shouted at a hand towel dispenser or clapped repeatedly, wondering why they couldn't get a drink from a water fountain.

 Shenanigans abound.